1. Introduction

 8. Updates to the Cookie Policy

-We may update this Cookie Policy from time to time to reflect changes in cookies we use or for other operational, legal, or regulatory reasons.
-We recommend that you review this policy regularly to understand how we use cookies.
+We may update this Cookie Policy from time to time to reflect changes in the cookies we use or for other operational, legal, or regulatory reasons.
+We encourage you to review this policy regularly to understand how we use cookies.

 8.1 Notification of Significant Changes

-If we make significant changes to the Cookie Policy, we will notify you in the following ways:
+If we make significant changes to the Cookie Policy, we will notify you by:

 9. Your Consent

-By continuing to use our website, you consent to our use of cookies in accordance with this Cookie Policy.
-If you do not agree to our use of cookies, you should adjust your browser settings accordingly or stop using our website.
+By continuing to use our website, you consent to our use of cookies as outlined in this Cookie Policy.
+If you do not agree with our use of cookies, you should adjust your browser settings accordingly or stop using our website.

 10. Contact Us

-If you have any questions or concerns about this Cookie Policy or wish to exercise your rights, please contact us at:
+If you have any questions or concerns about this Cookie Policy, or wish to exercise your rights, please contact us:

 11. Related Policies

-This Cookie Policy should be read together with the following policies:
+This Cookie Policy should be read in conjunction with the following policies:

 12. Effective Date